carlomariaolmi/portfolio/Introduction.md

 Spotify has several API endpoints.
 An endpoint is a server route that is used to retrieve different data from the API.
 To access them, you would add the endpoint to the base url of the API.

-The first endpoint we’ll look at on Spotify is the /search endpoint.
+The first endpoint we’ll look at on Spotify is the */search* endpoint.
 This endpoint gets some information about the item requested.

-You can see a listing of all the endpoints on Spotify here.[here](https://developer.spotify.com/web-api/endpoint-reference/)
+You can see a listing of all the endpoints on Spotify [here](https://developer.spotify.com/web-api/endpoint-reference/).

-The base url for the OpenNotify API is http://api.open-notify.org, so we’ll add this to the beginning of all of our endpoints.

 ### Endpoints
 GET https://api.spotify.com/v1/search